Alizeded/BERP/README.md

 # Data download and preprocessing

-The data is also avaliable, please contact the authors for more information.
+The data is also avaliable, if it is expired, please contact the authors for more information.

 ```bash
 # download the data